BaogangHu/BaogangHu/README.md

 Control and Applied Mathematics, sponsored by CAS, INRIA, CNRS and CIRAD).

-He has one son and two grandsons.
+At the time of his death in August 2021, he was survived by his wife Wen-Zheng Zhang, his son, and two grandsons.

 ## Professional Affiliation

 Senior Member,IEEE Systems, Man and Cybernetics Society

-MembersScilab Scientific Board, France
+Members Scilab Scientific Board, France

-Editorial Board of“*Pattern Recognition and Artificial Intelligence”*
+Editorial Board of *“Pattern Recognition and Artificial Intelligence”*

 Chinese Association of Automation, Committee of Intelligent Control